Stamped Concrete, Artificial Turf & Landscaping Experts

 What Is ColoradoScape?

-ColoradoScape is Colorado’s version of xeriscape landscaping: a planted, living yard that uses native and low-water plants, efficient drip irrigation, and the right mix of mulch, rock and boulders.
+ColoradoScape is Colorado’s version of water-wise landscaping: a planted, living yard that uses native and low-water plants, efficient drip irrigation, and the right mix of mulch, rock, and boulders.
 The goal is a yard that looks intentional and high-end — not a bare rock field.

 We design front and back yards that reduce water use, cut mowing and trimming, and still feel like a real landscape.
-Many homeowners also choose a hybrid approach that blends artificial turf with planted beds, steppers and sitting areas.
+Some homeowners also choose a hybrid approach that incorporates a small artificial turf area with planted beds, steppers, and sitting zones, but the heart of ColoradoScape is still a living, water-wise landscape.

 What you can expect from an FRSR ColoradoScape